 Welcome to the Research Guide for Native American Studies.
 This guide will direct you to library resources useful for Native American Studies, including books and articles, as well as information on treaties, newspaper, and more.

 If you have any questions or would like personal help doing your research, use the contact information in the "Contact me" box.
-One-on-one consultations are available for students, faculty, and staff as well as walk-in assistance during Research Center desk hours.
+One-on-one consultations are available for students, faculty, and staff.

 Access to an extensive archive of journals in 30 subject disciplines in the Arts and Sciences, including classical studies, ecology, economics, history, language and literature, mathematics, music, the history and study of art and architecture, cultural studies, film, folklore, performing arts, philosophy, political science, sociology, and religion.